Inclusive Pedagogy

 The Faculty Hub offers a variety of opportunities for instructors to deepen their knowledge of inclusive teaching practices.
 The Early Career Faculty Seminar introduces new faculty to principles of inclusive teaching, and returning faculty can apply to join one of our Inclusive Pedagogy Cohorts.
 The Faculty Hub also regularly offers stand-alone workshops, faculty working groups, and guest presentations on topics related to inclusive teaching.

-During AY 23-24, the Faculty Hub is pleased to once again welcome several student workers to our staff as “Student Inclusive Pedagogy Consultants.”
-Our IP consultants will be working with our Inclusive Pedagogy Cohort 2.0.
+The Faculty Hub is pleased to welcome several student workers to our staff as “Student Inclusive Pedagogy Consultants.”
+Our student consultants primarily work with each new cohort of faculty in our Inclusive Pedagogy Partnership Program.
 See below for more info about our Inclusive Pedagogy Cohorts and student consultants.

 • What is Inclusive Pedagogy?